Seagate/cortx-experiments/daos-cortx/docs/setup_robinhood_policy_engine.md

 * In 'ListManager' block, set database connection parameters:

-      db = <db_name>;
+      db = rbh_fsname;
       password_file = "/etc/robinhood.d/.dbpassword" ;

-It is recommended to define your fileclasses before running the initial filesystem scan:
+It is recommended to define your fileclasses before running the initial filesystem scan.

 This way, you will get relevent information in 'rbh-report --class-info' report after the initial scan is completed.